AashitaK/AashitaK.github.io/_posts/Intro.md

 * For a fixed number $a$, the set of integer polynomials $\{x^2+a : x \in N \}$ has numbers divisible by any high power of $2$ if and only if $a$ is of the form $4^m(8b+7)$.
 * Legendre's three-square theorem: An integer $a$ can be written as sum of three or less squares if and only if $a$ is not of the form $4^m(8b+7)$.

 Though the idea and exploration of the questions studied in this paper came from working on another paper that involved the study of the valuations of integer polynomials $\nu_2(x^2+a)$, the proofs presented here are straighforward, elementary and self-sufficient to appreciate the results.
 The first section of the paper lists all the results.
 The second, third and fourth studies the divisibility by $2$ while fixing three, two and one squares.
-The last section studies why the phenomena fails for any other combination of primes and sums of squares.
+The last section studies why the phenomena fails for any other combination of primes and the sums of squares.